Those were her exact words, except for "company namin" which is the insurance company she is representing. And so I thought of writing this post.

 This post is written because this has been a common scenario.
 When I tell my friends about this experience, they can relate.

 The purpose of this post is to INSPIRE you to keep learning financially.
-Your Financial Advisor is there to do the math for you in computing your target amounts and to provide you with options that can help you achieve your financial goals; but everything will still depend on your own decision, your action or inaction.
+Your Financial Advisor is there to do the math for you in computing your future financial goals, and provide you with a recommendation that can help you achieve your financial goals; but everything will still depend on your own decision, your action or inaction.

 The purpose of this post is to teach you to CHOOSE WELL.
 Your Financial Advisor must be someone you trust (I had complete trust with ours, she is my cousin who has been a Financial Advisor for years), but more importantly, he/she must be competent enough not to give up on you when you become a difficult client.
 For me, being a Financial Advisor is not just a career that puts food on the table, but a calling.
 It is aligned to my purpose.